Thursday 20 August 2026 About · Contact

 Somerset Illuminated Carnivals 2026 Entries Now Open

-The application period for the 2026 Somerset Illuminated Carnivals is now officially open, with the first entries already being confirmed.
-Clubs can easily apply using a streamlined and standardized entry form that allows participants to register for any of the eight affiliated carnivals: Bridgwater, Burnham-on-Sea, Weston-super-Mare, North Petherton, Midsomer Norton, Shepton Mallet, Wells, and Glastonbury.
+The 2026 Somerset Illuminated Carnivals are officially accepting entries, with clubs enthusiastically sending in their applications to join this beloved regional event.
+A streamlined, standardised entry form allows participants to easily register for all eight affiliated carnivals, including Bridgwater, Burnham-on-Sea, Weston-Super-Mare, North Petherton, Midsomer Norton, Shepton Mallet, Wells, and Glastonbury.

-Traditionally, these festive events kick off on the first Saturday in September, with illuminated carnivals beginning in East Devon at Seaton.
-This is followed by the Wessex, South Somerset, and Somerset County circuits, culminating in the world-famous Bridgwater Carnival held annually on the first Saturday of November—this year scheduled for Saturday, November 7.
+Traditionally, the carnival season kicks off on the first Saturday in September, starting with the illuminated carnivals in East Devon—beginning in Seaton—and continues through the Wessex, South Somerset, and Somerset County circuits.
+The highlight is the world-famous Bridgwater Carnival, set this year for Saturday, November 7.

-The Somerset carnival season traditionally begins with Bridgwater’s procession on the first Saturday in November, followed by Burnham-on-Sea on Monday, Weston-super-Mare on the following Friday, North Petherton the next Saturday, Shepton Mallet midweek, then Wells and finally Glastonbury on the third Saturday in November.
+The Somerset carnival circuit begins with Bridgwater on the first Saturday of November, followed by events in Burnham-on-Sea, Weston-Super-Mare, North Petherton, Shepton Mallet, Wells, and concludes with Glastonbury on the third Saturday of November.

-Below are the dates for the 2026 illuminated carnivals across the South West:
+Here are the key dates for the 2026 illuminated carnivals across the South West:

 East Devon Circuit